 (1) A minimum of one VD must be appointed for every 400 horses.
 The FEI Veterinary Department reserves the right to request AVDs.

 (2) More than one VD may be appointed at Events where competitions of different disciplines take place on different Fields of Play simultaneously.

 (3) Refer to discipline rules regarding Eventing Nations Cup requirements.
-In the discipline of Vaulting only 1 FVD is required in place of full Veterinary Commission at World Cup Finals and Article 1120.1 for an exception to Vaulting.
+In the discipline of Vaulting only 1 FVD is required in place of full Veterinary Commission at World Cup Finals.